The Demilitarized Zone separating North and South Korea has been called “the most dangerous place on Earth.”

 We noticed that there was also a tour group lined up on the South Korean side.

 So while the North and South Korean soldiers stared off against each other to see who would blink first, we had our own stare down with the tourists, likely from the same countries as us, on the other side.

-As we ambled around the room, we walked in and out of both Koreas, so technically we were in South Korea at one point.
+As we strolled around the room, we walked in and out of both Koreas, so technically, we were in South Korea at one point.

 After we arrived back in Pyongyang, there was a sense of relief that we had survived our visit to the most dangerous place on Earth.